txwizard/WizardWrx_NET_API/docfx_project/api/index.md

 are defined in companion class `ArrayInfo`, while `SpecialCharacters` defines character representations of the visually ambiguous numbers and letters, for use in place of literals.

+*   __MoreMath__ (defined in `WizardWrx.MoreMath.dll`) defines mathematical
+operations that are mechanically simple, but tricky to get right.

+1	DecimalShiftLeft and DecimalShiftRight are defined for all numeric types.

+2	`IsEvenlyDivisibleByAnyInteger` prevents the `DivideByZeroException` that would otherwise arise when a divisor of zero is fed to the second operand of the modulus operator.
+To preent it, the divisor is tested, and an `ArugmentException` exception takes its place.
+Since the `ArugmentException` arises in user code, the exception message displays the dividend that was fed into the failed method, to aid consumers in identifying the source of the exception when the calling code discards the stack trace.

+3	`Mod` is the logical companion to `IsEvenlyDivisibleByAnyInteger`, offered as syntactic sugar, and `Remainder`, analogous to the `IEEERemainder` method in the system math library, are synonymns.

 *	__NumericFormats__ defines standard numeric format strings, for use with the `string.Format` method and its derivatives and relatives.